Explore solutions built for your industry

 Written by SmartSense | Connected Facility

 Let’s take a look at three cases showing why continuous monitoring is the right solution for your stores.
 Each figure below shows two days of temperature readings.
-The vertical orange lines are 8 a.m. and 8p.m. each day — representing the CDC-recommended twice per day temperature monitoring.
+The vertical orange lines are 8 a.m. and 8 p.m. each day — representing the CDC-recommended twice-per-day temperature monitoring.
 The red and blue dashed lines are the CDC-recommended upper- and lower-temperature thresholds for refrigerated pharmaceuticals.

-This figure shows a regular overnight power loss, where the cooler loses power from 9:30 p.m. to 6 a.m..
+Power can be cut off to coolers or freezers for any number of reasons, ranging from neighborhood-wide outages in the aftermath of hurricanes to energy-saving settings in buildings where power turns off in certain outlets overnight.
+This figure shows a regular overnight power loss, where the cooler loses power from 9:30 p.m. to 6 a.m.
 Stores are rarely staffed during this time, and by 8 a.m., the temperature is back in range.
-A temporary loss of power (and the resulting 10-hour excursion) will likely go unnoted.
+A refrigerator asset with temporary loss of power (and the resulting 10-hour excursion) will likely go unnoted.
 In this particular example, an employee might even turn the cooler’s temperature up, as the compressor cycle sits right on the lower threshold of CDC-recommended temperatures.

-This figure is an example of what can happen to a cooler's temperature when there’s a large influx of product.
+The graph above shows a standard compressor cycle, and the graph below shows what happens to that cycle at the time of restocking.
+This figure is an example of what can happen to a cooler's temperature while restocking produce.
 If the product is warmer than the air in the cooler, it raises the temperature of the whole environment.
 The compressor eventually brings the temperature back in range, but we see here that the peak of the compressor cycle doesn’t fall below the upper threshold between restocking at 9 a.m. and 5 p.m.
-This is less of a problem in pharmacies where the cold chain is maintained and the product is the same temperature as the cooler.
+This is less of a problem in pharmacies where the cold chain temperature is maintained and the product is the same temperature as the cooler.
 For the front of store coolers, or if a cooler is mixed-use, re-stocking can lead to a surprisingly lengthy excursion.

 Twice-per-day readings have historically been best practice, but conclusions drawn from them are susceptible to gaps in the data.
 Whether it’s a door left open, a power outage or a defrost cycle, temperature fluctuations are often missed.
 To deal with this, many retailers are now making the switch to digital temperature monitoring.